MathildeJ/Fantasy_Bakes/README.md

 #### Integrate Surfly

-The first step is adding Surfly to your website's source code.
+The first step is to add the Surfly code snippet to your website's source code.
 This is easily achieved by logging in to your surfly.com account and navigating to the 'Settings' panel.
 In the 'Integration' tab, you can find the snippet code that you need to copy and paste into the source code of your website.
 It should look something like the following:
 ```
 <script type="text/javascript">(function(){window['_surfly_settings']=window['_surfly_settings']||{